angular/angular/aio/content/guide/bootstrapping.md

 For more about directives, see [Attribute Directives](guide/attribute-directives) and [Structural Directives](guide/structural-directives).
 You'd also use the same technique for [pipes](guide/pipes) and components.

-Remember, components, directives, and pipes belong to one module only.
+Remember, components, directives, and pipes can either be standalone or belong to one module only.
 You only need to declare them once in your application because you share them by importing the necessary modules.
 This saves you time and helps keep your application lean.